machado-lab/Multiple-species-animal-movements-network-properties-disease-dynamic-and-the-impact-of-targeted/README.md

-# Multiple species animal movements: network properties, disease dynamic and theimpact of targeted control actions
+# Multiple species animal movements: network properties, disease dynamic and the impact of targeted control actions

 Supplementary material from the manuscript **Multiple species animal movements: network properties, disease dynamic and the impact of targeted control actions**.